expo/expo/docs/pages/client/distribution-for-ios.md

 ## If you are installing on a physical device

-> 💡 The process for installing a dev launcher build is currently **very manual**.
+> 💡 The process for installing a development client build is currently **very manual**.
 We are hard at work to provide a smoother flow for developers utilizing our build service.

 ### 1. Collect the UDID for any devices that will need to load the application